kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 An e2e test will be added.
 1. Create a `Workload` with 2 `PodGroup` replicas, each with `minCount: 3`.
-2. Create a PDB with `minAvailable: 1` and `budgetScope: Workload` selecting these pods.
+2. Create a PDB with `minAvailable: 1` and `budgetScope: PodGroup` selecting these pods.
 3. Manually schedule pods such that one node drain would disrupt both groups (as in the example given earlier).
 4. Attempt to drain the node.
 5. Verify the drain is blocked by the PDB.